Home Experience Design

 · Metrics, Measurement & ROI

-Just consider VOC (Customer Insights & Understanding) alone.
-By the time you factor in qualitative & quantitative research, triangulation, prioritization & actioning of results you’re covering a lot of ground.
+By the time you factor in qualitative & quantitative research methods, triangulation, prioritization, data analytics and reporting & actioning of results you’ve covered a tremendous amount of ground.

 And just like in the Contact Centre, the disparate CX roles work in harmony under the direction of a skilled & knowledgeable CX Head.

-With the added caveat that CX is at play across the entire organization.
+With the added complexity that CX is at play across the entire organization.
 All functions, all departments, all Employees, all Partners, all Vendors.

-When I listen to people talk about their work and Customers I ask myself – are they talking about the work done that falls within a department – like Customer Service or Marketing?
+When I listen to people talk about their work I ask myself – are they talking about the work that falls within a function or department – like Customer Service?

 https://www.omnitouchinternational.com/cx-lessons-i-learned-judging-cx-awards-this-year